How to Improve Conversions with Lead Scoring Templates (Bonus Template + Guide Included!)

 Those leads should be prioritized and directed toward the sales team immediately.
 Lower scoring leads (D4, for example) should be placed on the back burner until their score indicates they are ready to convert or are showing better signs of intent.

-As you can see, there is a multitude of different lead scores that can come out of tying the Fit and Activity model together in your lead scoring templates.
-Focusing on the ones that have a higher score will help your team prioritize the right leads–allowing the sales team to close more deals in less time than before.
+As you can see, many different lead scores can come out of tying the Fit and Activity model together in your lead scoring templates.
+Focusing on the ones with a higher score will help your team prioritize the right leads–allowing the sales team to close more deals in less time.

 A word of caution on manual lead scoring templates